The Holistic Select Dog Food Review: Tested & Evaluated 2023

 Holistic Select is an American dog food brand that is owned and made outside Australia.
 But many owners like the composition and pups seem to agree.
-Here’s what you should know about this kibble:
+Here’s what our team of independent experts say you should know about this kibble:

 Of course, we weren’t able to actually taste this food.
-Nevertheless, most dogs seem to love it!
+Nevertheless, most dogs belonging to our panel of experts seemed to love it!
 Picky eaters in particular are happy to eat it, although smaller dogs might be tougher to convince.

-Smell-wise, owners seem pleased overall.
+Smell-wise, our team members seemed pleased overall.
 Of course, we recommend storing any kibble in an airtight container, and whatever smell it releases shouldn’t be able to escape.
 Nevertheless, if the smell is a concern when trying out new dog food, this kibble seems to be smelly enough to be appetising, yet mild for sensitive owners.

 PRO TIP: Dental check-ups are important.
 If your dog “suddenly” became a picky eater, they might have tooth decay preventing them from eating.
 Any changes in eating patterns (like sudden picky eating) can be a cause for concern.
 We recommend you take your pup to the doctor for a general check-up if it’s your case.